szjani/predaddy/src/predaddy/messagehandling/README.md

 #### Mf4phpMessageBus

-`Mf4phpMessageBus` wraps a `MessageDispatcher`, so all features provided by [mf4php](https://github.com/szjani/mf4php) can be achieved with this class, such as synchronize messages to transactions and asynchronous event dispatching.
+`Mf4phpMessageBus` wraps a `MessageDispatcher`, so all features provided by [mf4php](https://github.com/szjani/mf4php) can be achieved with this class, such as synchronizing messages to transactions and asynchronous event dispatching.
 For further information see the [mf4php](https://github.com/szjani/mf4php) documentation.

 ## Best practises